News from around Eastern Jackson County's churches,

-The United Methodist Church of the Resurrection begins a six-week sermon series, “The Line Between Good and Evil,” this Sunday with “Understanding the Struggle Between Good and Evil.”
+The United Methodist Church of the Resurrection is holding a sermon series, “The Line Between Good and Evil,” and this Sunday the topic will be “Does the Devil Make Us Do it?”

 The church, based in Leawood, has a campus at 601 N.E.
 Jefferson St. in Blue Springs.
 Services are at 10:30 a.m. and include the sermon via video.